 - Songs that remind listeners of familiar events in the past may help to rekindle memories of past events.
 Look at old pictures from those events while listening to the music for a more powerful result.

-For more ideas on how to incorporate music therapy into the daily routine of those with Alzheimer’s click here to purchase the book; Alzheimer’s Treatment/Alzheimer’s Prevention writing by Harvard trained neurologist, Dr. Richard Isaacson.
+For more ideas on how to incorporate music therapy or at-home music activities into the daily routine of those with Alzheimer’s click here to purchase the book; Alzheimer’s Treatment/Alzheimer’s Prevention writing by Harvard trained neurologist, Dr. Richard Isaacson.

-To learn more about scientific evidence for music therapy for those with Alzheimer’s disease, or to view a live demonstration of the music activity and educational program on CD, visit www.TherapyForMemory.com.
+To learn more about scientific evidence for music therapy for those with Alzheimer’s disease, or to view a live demonstration of a music activity and educational program on CD, visit www.TherapyForMemory.com.